developer9998/PlayerModelProject/README.md

 Apply your materials to the model
 Assign the specified bones to the PlayermodelDescriptor

-To test the playermodel in the editor
+To test the playermodel in the editor,
-Enable the OfflineRig_GorillaPlayer
+Enable the OfflineRig_GorillaPlayer.
-Press play in the editor
+Press play in the editor.
-If the Playermodel was setup correctly, your playermodel should be copying the pose of the OfflineRig_GorillaPlayer Also, green shapes should apear on your playermodel arms Press play again to exit
+If the Playermodel was setup correctly, your playermodel should be copying the pose of the OfflineRig_GorillaPlayer Also, green shapes should apear on your playermodel arms.
+Press play again to exit.

-Last is to export the .gtmodel file
+Last is to export the .gtmodel file.

-Go the Menu item "Assets"
+Go the Menu item "Assets".
-Then "Create Player Model"
+Then "Create Player Model".

 The Console will print the name of your player model The playermodel is exported to the PlayerModelOutput Folder